Skip to main content

 screenshot of the emojivoto UI

-This tutorial guides you through deploying emojivoto as a confidential Contrast deployment and validating the deployment from a voters perspective.
+This tutorial guides you through deploying emojivoto as a confidential Contrast deployment and validating the deployment from a voter's perspective.

 Emojivoto is an example app allowing users to vote for different emojis and view votes on a leader board.
 It has a microservice architecture consisting of a web frontend (web), a gRPC backend for listing available emojis (emoji), and a backend for the voting and leader board logic (voting).
 The vote-bot simulates user traffic by submitting votes to the frontend.